gorkazl/pyGAlib/README.md

 ##### February 7, 2022
 Minor bug fixes.
 A remaining Python 2 to Python 3 conversion error was fixed, since standard library function `range()` no longer returns a list, but an iterator object.

-##### June 15, 2020
-Docstrings corrected.
-Function `k_DensityW()` was added in module *metrics.py* to calculate the k-density in networks with weighted links, which is needed to evaluate potential formation of rich-club structures in weigthed networks.

-##### July 12, 2019
-Version 1.1.0 released.
-Section for classic and deterministic graphs added to the *models.py* module.
-New generators `PathGraph()`, `StarGraph()` and `CompleteGraph()` included.

-##### July 6, 2019
-For clarity, function `RichClub()` has been splitted into two functions: `RichClub()`and `k_Density()`.
-The reason is that the output of old `RichClub()` was basically the k-density for all degrees, from 0 to kmax.
-Now this is done by `k_Density()` and the new `RichClub()` function identifies the set of nodes (hubs) for which k-density overcomes a given value.

-##### June 15, 2019
-GAlib has been registered in PyPI ([https://pypi.org/project/galib/](https://pypi.org/project/galib/)).
-Direct installation and version management using `pip` is thus available.

-##### January 29, 2019
-New in Version 1.0.1:

-- Minor corrections overall.
-- Function to generate Ravasz-Barabási hierarchical networks added to *models.py* module.

-##### December 3, 2018
-Release of Version 1.0.0 of pyGAlib.
-The library is now shaped as a proper Python package and is installable using standard tools.
-The structure of the package has been renewed and contains the following modules:

-- *metrics.py*: Common graph metrics (degrees, clustering, graph distance, etc)
-- *models.py*: Generation of synthetic networks and randomization.
-- *tools.py*: Miscelaneous helper functions.
-- *metrics_numba.py*: Uses the Numba package to accelerate calculation of some metrics.
-- *models_numba.py*: Uses the Numba package to accelerate generation of some graph models.
-- *extra.py*: Additional measures and functionalities related to network analysis.

 See the file *CHANGELOG.md* for a complete history of changes.